-By Nicole Banks Barrantes - International Relations degree student
+By Nicole Banks Barrantes - Student of the School of International Relations

 The human being is wired to respond to emotional triggers and share the information that is granted to them; this can sometimes be manifested into misinformation, which reinforces existing beliefs and prejudices.
 Misinformation strengthens false content shared by a person who doesn’t realize it is fake.
 Climate change has become a trending topic, where many express their thoughts on the matter, and many provide perfidious facts.
 Confronting the issue of public emissions over climate change, requires acknowledging and addressing the cause.
 A major contributor on polarization concerning climate change is the effect of an abundance of certain belief systems that take part in misinformation campaigns (Wardle, 2019).